 apply a suite of powerful spatial analysis tools and techniques to address real-world policy relevant questions at the small area level

-uncover spatial characteristics and properties of small area data
+uncover spatial and temporal characteristics and properties of small area data

 understand how to convert data between different geographic boundaries used for data dissemination and the limitations of doing so